 Each of the Named Executive Officers has an employment contract which provides for, among other things, certain covenants in favour of the Corporation or, in respect of a Named Executive Officer employed by one of our subsidiaries, that subsidiary.
 Each employment agreement provides that the Named Executive Officer will not, during the period of his employment or for a period of at least one year thereafter, be involved in any business that develops or markets competitive software or consulting, maintenance, support or training services in any jurisdiction where we market our products or services.
 The Named Executive Officer will not, without the prior written approval of the board of directors of his employer, employ any employee or consultant of CSI, in the case of the President and Chief Financial Officer, and, in the case of the other Named Executive Officers, of the applicable operating group each is responsible for, in each case for a period of at least 12 months after the termination of his employment.
 Each Named Executive Officer will not, during his employment or for a period of at least 12 months thereafter, contract or solicit any clients (including persons who become clients within six months of the termination of his employment) for the purposes of the selling or supplying software products or services competitive to those offered by the Corporation, in the case of the President and the Chief Financial Officer, and, in the case of the other Named Executive Officers, those offered by the applicable Operating Group he is responsible for.
-If terminated for other than just cause, Mr. Bender is entitled to either 12 months prior written notice or payment in an amount equal to 12 months' salary at the rate in effect at the time of his termination.
 If Mr. Leonard is terminated for other than just cause, he is entitled to an amount equal to 12 months' salary, less required deductions.
 Mr. Baksh is not entitled to any termination payments or prior notice pursuant to the terms of his employment contract.
 If Mr. McKay is terminated for other than just cause, he is entitled to six months' prior notice of any termination or six months basic salary at the rate in effect at termination.
-Mr. Zinman is not entitled to any termination payments or prior notice pursuant to the terms of his employment contract.
+Mr. Van Poelje is entitled to two months' prior notice of any termination and is not entitled to any termination payments pursuant to the terms of his employment contract.
+If terminated for other than just cause, Mr. Bender is entitled to either 12 months prior written notice or payment in an amount equal to 12 months' salary at the rate in effect at the time of his termination.